kescherCode/user-friendly-moderation-covenant/README.md

 ## License

-The User-Friendly Moderation Covenant is licensed under [CC0](LICENSE), same as [The Fediverse-Friendly Moderation Covenant](https://github.com/pixeldesu/fediverse-friendly-moderation-covenant).
+The User-Friendly Moderation Covenant is licensed under [CC0](LICENSE), same as [The Fediverse-Friendly Moderation Covenant](https://github.com/pixeldesu/fediverse-friendly-moderation-covenant) it is based on.